-The is championing a new generation of FTAs, to be concluded first and foremost with the world’s largest growth regions.
+The European Commission is championing a new generation of FTAs, to be concluded first and foremost with the world’s largest growth regions.
 The idea is to boost growth and employment levels in Europe by improving European companies’ global competitiveness.

 The development of multilateral trading relations are a priority for both Germany and the European Union.
 In light of the bilateral FTAs that are being concluded by some of Europe’s important trading partners (including the US and Japan) and which could jeopardise the competitiveness of European companies on the global markets, the EU’s position on bilateral free trade agreements (FTAs) has evolved since 2007.